eevmanu/pkb/python.md

 3.9.0
 ```

-Check which version (and binary) is executing `pip` in a specific context
+Check which version (or path to binary) is executing `pip` in your specific context

 ```bash
 $ pyenv which pip